uyjulian/ed8pkg2glb/README.md

 ## Requirements:
 1. Python 3.9 or newer is required for use of this script.
 It is free from the Microsoft Store, for Windows users.
 For Linux users, please consult your distro.
 2. The zstandard module for python is needed for decompiling zstandard-compressed pkgs.
+The lz4 module is used for compressing compiled .pkgs.
 Use of the glTF mesh exporter additionally requires numpy, pyquaternion and pygltflib.
 Install all of these by running the included install_python_modules.bat or by typing "python3 -m pip install zstandard numpy pyquaternion pygltflib" in the command line / shell.
 3. The output can be imported into Blender using DarkStarSword's amazing plugin: https://github.com/DarkStarSword/3d-fixes/blob/master/blender_3dmigoto.py
 4. Compilation is dependent on the phyre Engine tools from [here](https://github.com/Trails-Research-Group/Doc/releases/download/v0.0/WorkFolder.zip), as described on the [tutorial from the Trails-Research-Group](https://github.com/Trails-Research-Group/Doc/wiki/How-to:-Import-custom-models-to-Cold-Steel-IV).
 (You do not need the tutorial for basic mods, just the tools.)
 The tools require [the Windows SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-sdk/).